Robitx/gp.nvim/README.md

 - `template`

   - template of the user message send to gpt
-  - string can include variables bellow:
+  - string can include variables below:

     | name            | Description                       |
     | --------------- | --------------------------------- |